farmOS/farmOS/docs/model/index.md

 ## Conventions

-Beyond the data types that farmOS provides, it is helpful to develop conventions around how they are used.
+Beyond the record types that farmOS provides, it is helpful to develop conventions around how they are used.

 [farmOS Data Conventions](/model/convention)